 - GLASFASER 1.000 – 69,99 EUR monthly

-When signing for a normal contract (24 months) clients enjoy great discounts, so the first 6 months you will pay only the fraction of the price
+When signing up for a standard contract (24 months), clients enjoy great discounts, so for the first six months, you will pay only a fraction of the price.

 - DSL 16 – first 6 months 9,99 EUR, after 29,99 EUR monthly

 - DSL 50 – first 6 months 14,99 EUR, after 34,99 EUR monthly

 - DSL 100 – first 6 months 9,99 EUR, after 39,99 EUR monthly – best deal!

 - DSL 250 – first 6 months 19,99 EUR, after 49,99 EUR monthly

 - GLASFASER 1.000 – first 6 months 39,99 EUR, after 69,99 EUR monthly

 As with normal DSL rates, you will receive a full DSL connection, including a flat rate landline for German numbers, including mobile.
 All flexible deals from 1&1 can be tested for one month to see if you like them.
 Moreover, dissatisfied customers get their money back.

 Moreover, 1&1 has some special deals for young people such as students or appreciates; check it down below.

 M-net has more of a regional focus, with headquarters in Munich.
 They offer a wide variety of packages without a contract.
 In addition to the optical fiber internet, M-net offers SIM cards with mobile data; deals start already from 9,99 EUR.
 Surfing speed ranges between 25 Mbit/s and 600 Mbit/s.